Share this article with your friends

 - Local church activity

-If you are a full-time student minister you are required to give 1-2 sessions per week including Sunday for work in a local (link) church.
+If you are a full-time student minister you are required to give an average of 2 sessions per week, usually including part of a Sunday for work in a local (link) church.
 This will not be your home church and not usually in your home Circuit but somewhere that gives you a different experience.
-If you move to Queen’s, it will be in a Circuit accessible from the college.
+If you move to Queen’s, it will be in a Circuit accessible from Queen's.
 The expectations for this work are set and agreed in discussion with the personal tutor and the church minister.
 The practice and experience gained in leading worship and preaching in the local church feed into a worship portfolio, compiled over the duration of your training.

 - Personal tutorial support and oversight

 Students have a personal tutor with whom they meet six times a year to discuss their ministerial formation and training experience.
-At the end of the year, personal tutors, in dialogue with other Queen’s staff, prepare a report on the student’s progress which goes to the Connexional Committee with oversight of student deacons (the Ministerial Candidates and Probationers Oversight Committee & the Warden of the Methodist Diaconal Order) and student presbyters (MCPOC).
+At the end of the year, personal tutors, in dialogue with other Queen’s staff, prepare a report on the student’s progress which goes to the Connexional Committee with oversight of student ministers (the Ministerial Candidates and Probationers Oversight Committee).

 There are additional formational sessions for diaconal students with diaconal members of the staff team.